OnlyTH777/VALORANT-Headhunter/README.md

 ## About the project
 The programming language used is Python.

-To make the app lighter and separate project responsibilities I used my API [OnlyTH777/Simple-FastAPI-Valorant-API](https://github.com/OnlyTH777/Simple-FastAPI-Valorant-API)
+To separate project responsibilities I used my API [OnlyTH777/Simple-FastAPI-Valorant-API](https://github.com/OnlyTH777/Simple-FastAPI-Valorant-API)

 ## Thanks